agrumery/aGrUM/wrappers/pyAgrum/doc/sphinx/bayesianNetwork.rst

-Bayesian Network
+Bayesian network
 ================

 .. figure:: _static/BayesNet.png
     :align: center
     :alt: a Bayesian network (alarm)

-The Bayesian Network is the main graphical model of pyAgrum.
+The Bayesian network is the main graphical model of pyAgrum.
 A Bayesian network is a directed probabilistic graphical model based on a DAG.
 It represents a joint distribution over a set of random variables.
 In pyAgrum, the variables are (for now) only discrete.

 A Bayesian network uses a directed acyclic graph (DAG) to represent conditional